TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

 * It is possible to feed the methods with strings directly, but that is discouraged and typically only used in rare cases where expression strings are created at a different place that can not be resolved easily.
-In the core, those places are usually combined with :php:`QueryHelper::stripLogicalOperatorPrefix()` to remove leading `AND` or `OR` parts.
+In the Core, those places are usually combined with :php:`QueryHelper::stripLogicalOperatorPrefix()` to remove leading `AND` or `OR` parts.
 Using this gives an additional risk of missing or wrong quoting and is a potential security issue.
 Use with care if ever.